 Recovery also depends on the size and location of the stroke.
 A stroke may result in long-term problems, such as weakness in an arm or leg.
 It may cause paralysis, loss of speech, or even death.

 The symptoms of carotid artery disease may look like other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+Always see your doctor for a diagnosis.

 How is carotid artery disease diagnosed?